geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/alcesflight.rst

-Use Alcesflight to manage HPC clusters
+Use AlcesFlight to manage HPC clusters
 ======================================